estruyf/playwright-m365-helpers/README.md

   import { waitForConnectorRequest } from 'playwright-m365-helpers';

   test("Wait for the connector request", async () => {
-    await waitForConnectorRequest(page, "connectorId");
+    // Wait for the connector GET request await waitForConnectorRequest(page, "connectorId");

+    // Wait for the connector POST request await waitForConnectorRequest(page, "connectorId", "POST");
   });
   ```